spl/homebrew-koka/README.md

 # Homebrew Formulae for Koka and Madoko

-These are [Homebrew] formulae for [Koka], a function-oriented strongly-typed language that separates pure values from side-effecting computations, and [Madoko], a markdown processor for academic documents that produces PDF and HTML.
+This repository contains [Homebrew] formulae for the following:

+* [Koka] is a function-oriented strongly-typed language that separates pure values from side-effecting computations.
+* [Madoko] is a markdown processor for academic documents that produces PDF and HTML.

 [Homebrew]: https://brew.sh/
 [Koka]: https://github.com/koka-lang/koka